johnme09/Stock-Room/SETUP_GUIDE.md

 - All team members share the same database
 - Test data created by anyone is visible to everyone
 - Be careful not to delete or modify other team members' test data

-## Support

-If you encounter issues, contact a team lead or check the main README.md for additional information.